-About 1,000 tornadoes occur each year in the United States, causing an average of $1.1 billion in property damage and 80 deaths.
+An average if 1,000 tornadoes occur each year in the United States, causing around $1.1 billion in property damage on average, and more than 70 deaths.
 These storms vary in intensity and the accompanying damage can result in everything from minor repairs to complete destruction with little warning.
 Most tornadoes are relatively weak, and therefore, primarily damage roofs, windows and trees.
 While only two percent of tornadoes achieve the most violent and damaging classification, one quarter of tornadoes are powerful enough to cause 90 percent of the damage and two-thirds of the deaths.

 Tornadoes have a unique destructive power among wind-related natural disasters because they concentrate a massive amount of energy in a relatively small area.
 The strongest category of tornadoes can generate maximum wind speeds of greater than 250 mph, which is enough to destroy most buildings and structures in their path.
 These maximum wind speeds generate forces that are about twice as large as those generated by the strongest hurricanes.

 Only a few specialty buildings are designed to withstand the direct impact of a severe tornado.
 However, well engineered, large and tall commercial structures are not likely to suffer structural collapse.
 For smaller commercial structures, good construction choices can give added protection and increase the likelihood that at least part of the structure will remain standing to provide shelter.
 Buildings that have been strengthened in critical areas and particularly at connection points, such as between the roof and walls and walls and foundation, would have a good chance of surviving intact or with minor cosmetic damage if subjected to the outer edges of a tornado.